nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 Try http://cafe.example.com/coffee and http://cafe.example.com/tea in Chrome, refreshing several times.
 You should find Nginx for Azure is load balancing these Docker web containers as expected.

 >**Congratulations!!**  You have just completed launching a simple web application with Nginx for Azure, running on the Internet, with just a VM, Docker, and 2 config files for Nginx for Azure.
-That pretty easy, not so hard now, was it?
+That was pretty easy, not so hard now, was it?

 <br/>